timescale/docs/use-timescale/migrate-db/entire-database.md

 ---
 title: Migrate the entire database at once
-excerpt: Migrate an entire TimescaleDB database to Timescale Cloud in one go
+excerpt: Migrate an entire Timescale database to Timescale Cloud in one go
 products: [cloud]
 keywords: [data migration]
 tags: [ingest]